istio/istio.io/content/en/docs/tasks/traffic-management/request-timeouts/index.md

 test: yes
 ---

-This task shows you how to setup request timeouts in Envoy using Istio.
+This task shows you how to set up request timeouts in Envoy using Istio.

 ## Before you begin